Greenpeace protester mounts Tory bus demanding ‘clean power not Paddy Power’

 A Greenpeace activist has climbed on to the Tory election battle bus to protest against the party’s environmental record.

-Amy Rugg-Easey got on to the coach using a ladder as it was parked in Nottinghamshire for a planned visit by Home Secretary James Cleverly.
+Amy Rugg-Easey got on to the coach using a ladder as it was parked outside a kit car manufacturer in Nottinghamshire ahead of a visit by Home Secretary James Cleverly.

 She unfurled a banner reading “clean power not Paddy Power”, in reference to the election date betting scandal, and stayed on the roof for 12 minutes.